 We present a model algorithm, a particular case of which is the implemented method.

-Besides testing the new method with boundary value problems, as done by Polak [13] and Goldfarb and Toint [6], we apply our algorithm to solve some problems from the classical literature [9].
+Besides testing the new method with boundary value problems, as done by Polak [15] and Goldfarb and Toint [7], we apply our algorithm to solve some problems from the classical literature [11].
 The numerical results show a good performance of this approach.

 The paper is organized as follows.
-In Section 2 we describe the general algorithm and we present a convergence result.
-In Section 3 we give a more detailed description of the evaluation of the Jacobian matrix by groups as proposed by Goldfarb and Toint and of the local variations method.
+In Section 2 we introduce the general algorithm and we present a convergence result.
+In Section 3 we describe the implementation of the local variations method proposed.
 Section 4 presents our numerical experiments.
 Finally, in Section 5, we make some comments and present some conclusions about this work.